KnuttPipeline/KnuttPipeline.github.io/KnuttReads2Bins/readprep.md

 ### Read quality trimming

 For some steps like **read classification** and **direct database searches** it makes sense to mask low complexity and low quality regions of the reads, as not all tools are quality aware.
 The **merged and unmerged R1 reads are combined** for these steps, because read pairings is another information some tools can't process and R1+R2 hits on the same subject may not be correctlly accounted for.
-K-mer based error trimming using `trim-low-abund.py` from khmer is performed **after** masking and quality scored based trimming.
+K-mer based error trimming using `trim-low-abund.py` from khmer is performed **before** masking and quality scored based trimming.

 If samples with different depths are compared using read analysis methods, **sampling (rarefaction)** of the reads can compensate for this difference.
 This sampling is configurable in the config file.